 ARTICLE I – NAME

-The name of this organization shall be the Experiment Station Section (ESS) (hereafter called the Section), an entity of the Board on Agriculture Assembly (BAA) of the Association of Public and Land- Grant Universities (APLU).
+The name of this organization shall be the Experiment Station Section (ESS) (hereafter called the Section), an entity of the Board on Agriculture Assembly (BAA) of the Association of Public and Land-grant Universities (APLU).
 The Section is established in accordance with the constitution and rules of operation of APLU.

 ARTICLE II – PURPOSE

-The Section shall represent the directors of Agricultural Experiment Stations associated with the 1862 Land-Grant Universities, including the Connecticut Agricultural Experiment Station at New Haven, and the directors of the Agricultural Research Stations at the 1890 Land-Grant Universities, including Tuskegee University, in their collective dealings with other units of APLU, agencies of the federal government, farm organizations, commodity and agricultural business groups, and the public.
-For purposes of these Rules of Operation, the title “Director” refers to the Chief Operating Officer of the experiment station and his/her associate or assistant directors.
-The will of the Section's majority for issues that are ratified by, reported to, or recommended to APLU shall be conveyed through the representative to the BAA Policy Board of Directors (PBD) to other officers or committees of APLU.
+The Section shall represent the directors of Agricultural Experiment Stations (AES) associated with the 1862 Land-grant Universities, including the Connecticut Agricultural Experiment Station at New Haven, and the directors of the Agricultural Research Programs at the 1890 Land-grant Universities, including Tuskegee University, in their collective dealings with other units of APLU, coalitions, agencies of the federal government, farm organizations, commodity and agricultural business groups, professional societies, and the public.
+For purposes of these Rules of Operation, the title “Director” refers to the Chief Operating Officer of agricultural research programs and his/her associate or assistant directors.
+The will of the Section's majority for issues that are ratified by, reported to, or recommended to APLU, shall be conveyed through the representative to the BAA Policy Board of Directors (PBD) to other officers or committees of APLU.
 The Section shall conduct its affairs in accordance with the Rules of Operation with one vote for each member.

-ARTICLE III - ORGANIZATION AND FUNCTION
+ARTICLE III -- ORGANIZATION AND FUNCTION

 The individual members of the Section comprise the legislative body of the Section.
-An annual Section business meeting shall be held in the fall, usually in the month of September.
-Interim business is handled by the five regional associations and by the Experiment Station Committee on Organization and Policy (ESCOP).
+An annual Section business meeting shall be held in the fall, usually in the month of September/October.
+Interim business is handled by the five regional associations and by the Experiment Station Committee on Organization and Policy (ESCOP, see Article VII).
 State Agricultural Experiment Station (SAES) directors are organized into four geographically based associations (Northeast Regional Association of State Agricultural Experiment Station Directors – NERA, North Central Regional Association of State Agricultural Experiment Station Directors – NCRA, Southern Association of Agricultural Experiment Station Directors – SAAESD, and the Western Association of Agricultural Experiment Station Directors – WAAESD).
-A fifth region is the Association of 1890 Research Directors, Inc. (ARD) which is comprised of the agricultural research directors of the 1890 Land-Grant Universities.
+A fifth region is the Association of 1890 Research Directors, Inc. (ARD) which is comprised of the agricultural research directors of the 1890 Land-grant Universities.

 These five regional associations arrange for and conduct their business independently, including the collection and disbursement of funds for purposes agreed to among the members of each association.
-Such funds are used for relevant association purposes, such as the employment of an Executive Director (ED), for authorized travel of members on regional association business, and for other special purposes.
+Such funds are used for relevant association purposes, such as the employment of an Executive Director (ED) and an allied professional, for authorized travel of members on regional association business, and for other special purposes.
 These associations are autonomous, and their funds are not the responsibility of the Section, the BAA, or APLU, either as to program content or accountability.
 The five associations elect members to ESCOP, make recommendations to ESCOP and to the Section, and respond to proposals from ESCOP and the Section.

 ARTICLE IV – MEMBERSHIP

-The voting membership of the Section shall consist of one representative from each of the 1862 and 1890 universities of the dues-paying member institutions of APLU.
-The Director of the National Institute of Food and Agriculture (NIFA), United States Department of Agriculture (USDA) (or his/her designee), the five EDs, and the Vice President, Food, Agriculture & Natural Resources for APLU shall be ex-officio, nonvoting members of the Section.
+The voting membership of the Section shall consist of one representative from each of the 1862 and 1890 Land-grant Universities of the dues-paying member institutions of APLU.
+The Director of the National Institute of Food and Agriculture (NIFA), United States Department of Agriculture (USDA) (or his/her designee), the five EDs, and the Vice President, Food, Agriculture and Natural Resources for APLU shall be ex-officio, non-voting members of the Section.

-ARTICLE V - OFFICERS
+ARTICLE V -- OFFICERS

 Section Officers